kevzettler/gl-swept-sphere-triangle/README.md

 # GL Matrix swept sphere triangle collision
-This code is is a reproduction of [https://gist.github.com/toji/2802287](a gist from the creator of gl-matrix).
-This code implements a ellipsoid space swepth sphere collision detction algoritim from the paper "Improved Collision detection and Response" by Kasper Fauerby at http://www.peroxide.dk/papers/collision/collision.pdf
+This code is is a reproduction of [a gist from the creator of gl-matrix](https://gist.github.com/toji/2802287).
+This code implements a ellipsoid space swepth sphere collision detction algoritim from the paper ["Improved Collision detection and Response" by Kasper Fauerby](http://www.peroxide.dk/papers/collision/collision.pdf)

 ## Install